Julian Hope, 2nd Baron Glendevon

-Julian John Somerset Hope, 2nd Baron Glendevon (6 March 1950 – 29 September 2009) was a British opera producer and aristrocrat.
+Julian John Somerset Hope, 2nd Baron Glendevon (6 March 1950 – 29 September 2009) was a British opera producer and aristocrat.
 Hope was resident producer at the Welsh National Opera 1973-79 and associate producer at the Glyndebourne Festival Opera 1974–81.
 He was the grandson of the writer, Somerset Maugham.

 Early life and education

 Julian Hope was born on 6 March 1950 the elder son of John Hope, 1st Baron Glendevon and his wife Mary Elizabeth Maugham.
 His mother was the only child of novelist W. Somerset Maugham and Syrie Barnardo Wellcome, herself the daughter of Barnardo's founder, and Hope's great-grandfather, Thomas John Barnardo.

 Hope had one younger brother, Jonathan, and two older half-siblings through his mother's first marriage.
 Hope's godparents included British Prime Minister, Anthony Eden and American horticulturist, Bunny Mellon.
 Hope's nephew is the pianist, Derek Paravicini.

 Hope was raised in Henley-on-Thames, Oxfordshire, and educated at Eton College and Christ Church, Oxford.
 After studying at Oxford, he trained at Glyndebourne before joining the Welsh National Opera.